Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 <a name="raidrebuildnonmirrored"></a>

-### Rebuilding the RAID (With non mirrored EFI partitions)
+### Rebuilding the RAID (with non mirrored ESP)

 > [!primary]
 > This process might be different depending on the operating system you have installed on your server.
 We recommend that you consult the official documentation of your operating system to have access to the proper commands.
 >
-> If your server is able to boot in normal mode after the disk replacement, simply proceed with the steps from [Rebuilding the RAID in normal mode](#nonmirrorednormalmode)(if your EFI partition is not mirrored) or [Rebuilding the RAID (with EFI partitions mirrored)](#mirrored-esp-normal).
+> If your server is able to boot in normal mode after the disk replacement, simply proceed with the steps from [this section](#nonmirrorednormalmode) if your EFI system partition is not mirrored or [this section](#mirrored-esp-normal) if your EFI system partition is mirrored.
 >

+The following instructions cover rebuilding the RAID after replacing the primary disk (disk with the the mounted ESP).
+However, if one of your secondary disks is replaced, the steps described in [this section](#nonmirrorednormalmode) will also apply.
+Simply replace the values with your own.

 <a name="nonmirroredrescuemode"></a>

-#### Rebuilding the RAID after the main disk is replaced (rescue mode)
+#### Rebuilding the RAID after the primary disk is replaced (rescue mode)

-Once the disk has been replaced, the next step is to copy the partition table from the healthy disk (in this example, nvme1n1) to the new one (nvme0n1).
+Once the disk has been replaced, copy the partition table from the healthy disk (in this example, nvme1n1) to the new one (nvme0n1).

 **For GPT partitions**

 The command should be in this format: `sgdisk -R /dev/new disk /dev/healthy disk`

-In our example:
+Example:

 ```sh
 root@rescue12-customer-eu (nsxxxxx.ip-xx-xx-xx.eu) ~ # sgdisk -R /dev/nvme0n1 /dev/nvme1n1